jsmolka/blog/content/posts/christmas-spirit/index.md

 ## Into the Unknown
 I wanted to try out Rust and needed something simple to ease into the language and its idioms.
 I've already emulated the [Game Boy]({{<relref "sprite">}}), so that thing was out of the picture.
 The next closest console in terms of difficulty was the NES [^1], which happens to be the first console I've ever owned!

 [^1]: I didn't know it was called "NES" back then.
-Our village got flooded and it was part of donations we received.
+Our village got flooded, and it was part of the donations we received.
 The most vivid memory I have of that thing is playing a tank game, which turned out to be [Battle City](https://en.wikipedia.org/wiki/Battle_City).
 I didn't know what I was playing on until I saw that game a few years ago.

 So I went to work.
 I read through the [Rust book](https://doc.rust-lang.org/book/title-page.html), [Rustonomicon](https://doc.rust-lang.org/nomicon/intro.html) and other resources about the language.
 I thought about the high-level code structure of the emulator. [eggvance]({{<relref "eggvance">}}) used a global variable for each component of the system, which is bad.
 Rust favors a data-oriented approach, where the required components need to be passed as parameters.
 But I also don't want to add additional arguments to every function just because someone down the call stack needs it.
 I decided to have an overarching `NES` class and then pass a pointer to it to the components that require additional access.